 Stages of support in school

 There are different stages for helping children depending on each child's needs.
-If your child is doing well they may not need to go to the next stage.
 If their needs are severe or complex they may go straight to the assessment stage.

 The stages are:

-This used to be called early years / school action and school action plus
+This was known as early years / school action and school action plus

 Education, health and care plan (EHCP)